Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 HOW IS THE TARA STRUCTURED?

-The TARA will consist of three modules: Critical Thinking, Problem Solving, and a Writing Task.
+The TARA consists of three modules: Critical Thinking, Problem Solving, and a Writing Task.
 Each of the first two sections (Critical Thinking and Problem Solving) will last 40-minutes each and will require applicants to answer 22 multiple-choice questions.
 The Writing Task, however, will also last 40-minutes but will require applicants to select one long-form essay question (from a possible three) to answer within a word limit of 750 words.

 CAN I CHOOSE WHICH QUESTIONS I ANSWER IN THE TARA?